anooruddh/devops/k8s-readme.md

          maxUnavailable: 0
          maxSurge: 1

-**maxSurge**: The number of pods that can be created above the desired amount of pods during an update
+**maxSurge**: The number of pods that can be created above the desired amount of pods during an update.Again this can be an absolute number or a percentage of the replicas                 count; the default is 25%

 **maxUnavailable**: The number of pods that can be unavailable during the update process